 Staff of the City of Minneapolis, Community Planning and Economic Development (CPED), and the Minneapolis Public Housing Authority (MPHA) have jointly developed a citizen participation plan designed specifically for the Consolidated Plan.
 Elements of the citizen participation plan are found throughout this document.

-The full Consolidated Plan Citizen Participation Plan is found in the Appendix of the 2015 Five Year Consolidated Plan at http://www.minneapolismn.gov/grants/grants consolidated-plan.
+The full Consolidated Plan Citizen Participation Plan is found in the Appendix.

 5. Summary of public comments

 This could be a brief narrative summary or reference an attached document from the Citizen Participation section of the Con Plan.